Let England Shake: Recording

 The album features Harvey's first on-record use of the saxophone.

 Release

 Preceding the album release, the first single, "The Words That Maketh Murder", was released by Island Records on 17 January 2011 digitally and 7 February 2011 on vinyl (together with the non-album track "The Guns Called Me Back Again" from the album recording session).
 The album followed on 14 February 2011 (Europe, rest of the world) and on 15 February (Canada, US).
 As Island Records released the album in Europe, Canada and rest of the world, it was released by Vagrant Records in US.
 It is available as Digital Download on several platforms, CD and LP.

-In December 2021 Polly Jean Harvey announced a vinyl reissue of the album for January 28, 2022, alongside a companion disc of demos for the album.
+In December 2021, Harvey announced a vinyl reissue of the album for January 28, 2022, alongside a companion disc of demos for the album.

 Films

 After seeing Seamus Murphy's "A Darkness Visible" exhibition in London in 2008, Harvey contacted Murphy as she "wanted to speak to him more about his experiences being there in Afghanistan".
 The collaboration grew, with Murphy taking promotional photographs in July 2010 before filming accompanying videos for each song on the album which were completed in January 2011.
 On 14–17 July 2011 the 12 films (as whole or individually) are screened for the first time at several UK festivals.

 On 12 December 2011, Murphy's short films were released on DVD as Let England Shake: 12 Short Films by Seamus Murphy.